gsroest/gsroest.github.io/contact.markdown

 permalink: /contact/
 ---

-The best way to contact me is through email: <Geoffrey.Roest@nau.edu>.
+The best way to contact me is through email: <gsroest@gmail.com>.
 I typically respond in 1-2 days, so feel free to follow up if you do not hear back within a few days.
 Thank you!

 # Links